positivemuon/musconv/README.md

-# musConv
+# musconv

-musConv is a python package for generating near cubic supercells and for checking the convergence of a supercell siz with respect to atomic forces induced by an interstitial impurity at a Voronoi site.
+musconv is a python package for generating near cubic supercells and for checking the convergence of a supercell size with respect to atomic forces induced by an interstitial impurity at a Voronoi site.

 |     | |
 |-----|----------------------------------------------------------------------------|